Guide to properly layering The Ordinary products

 By the way, Azelaic Acid treats pigmentation vs. Vitamin C and helps to prevent the reappearance of pigmentation after treatment.
 I have a whole chapter dedicated to it in my FREE e-book.
 Check it out!

-Start with cleanser
+STEP 1: Start with a cleanser

 The Ordinary in their regime mainly FOCUS ON TREATMENT and doesn’t include cleaning your skin before applying active ingredients and don’t mention applying sunscreen after (in the morning routine).